Postman

 Karl Krause engineering works, Leipzig.

-Krause (establ.
-1855) was the world’s biggest engineering works for machinery used in paper mill and processing, bookbinding, embossing, printing etc. His slogan read: “Solid workmanship is better than any patent”.
+His slogan read: “Solid workmanship is better than any patent”.
 But they had many nevertheless.
 Advertising card for the Leipzig trade & industry exhibition 1899.
 Printed by local firm Louis Glaser.

 Karl_Krause_Factory_Leipzig_1897

-[Home] [Postcard History] [Identification] [Printer Logo's] [TPA Magazine] [Contact] [Latest News] [PPC Novelties] [Finds & Curio] [Collecting Subjets]
+[Home] [Postcard History] [Identification] [Printer Logo's] [TPA Magazine] [Contact] [NEWS] [PPC Novelties] [Finds & Curio] [Collecting Subjets]